MAT MARTIN | Design Process – 9 Stages from Idea to Delivery (Infographic)

 11 May, 2018, 10:30

-A design brief usually begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
-However, the design process almost always ends up requiring a deeper starting point than we expect.
-In the early stages of a project we can find ourselves challenged by large, difficult questions about brand and message.
+The design process usually begins with the idea that some concrete asset (a website, a logo, etc) is needed to help us connect with an audience.
+However, creating a good brief for a project almost always ends up requiring a deeper starting point than we expect.
+In the early stages we can find ourselves challenged by large, difficult questions about brand and message.

 These questions can be the key to a successful design.

 This post looks at where and why those questions arise, defining a few principal stages in approaching the design process in order to trace the creative journey of a brief in the wider context of effective design.

 Elements of the Design Process

 Instinctively, people (including designers) tend to think of the design process as a purely visual one.
 The solution to a design brief is imagined to be the result of combining visual elements until they somehow look “right”.
 This implies a process of trial and error leading to one of perhaps infinite possible versions.
 Clients often say things like “show me lots of different ideas – I’ll know what I want when I see it,” or “I want to make sure we’ve tried everything before I pick a design.”

 The reason why this approach is usually unhelpful lies in its failure to take into account that good design solves or answers a specific problem or question.
 It is all too common for that problem or question to be under-defined, and when that is the case no amount of time spent combining visual elements will make up for it.